TalmudLab/daf-renderer/README.md

 ### Algorithm
 The algorithim has two stages.

-In order to understand both stages, we must understand that there are three possible layouts that are possible:
+In order to understand both stages, we must understand that there are three possible layouts:

 - Double-Wrap
 - Stairs